jmpa-io/homelab/proxmox/README.md

 # Ensure the network interface is 'UP' and there is an IPv4 Address.
 ip a

-# (Wi-Fi only) If that doesn't provide internet access to the Wi-Fi interface, then you'll need to setup internet through Ethernet first to install some dependencies.
+# (Wi-Fi only) If that doesn't provide internet access to the Wi-Fi interface, then you'll need to
+# setup internet through Ethernet first to install some dependencies.

 # To use `wpa-conf` in the /etc/network/interfaces file, you need to install:
-sudo apt update && sudo apt install wpasupplicant -y wpa_passphrase "SSID" "Password" | sudo tee /etc/wpa_supplicant/wpa_supplicant.conf
+sudo apt update && sudo apt install wpasupplicant -y wpa_passphrase "SSID" | sudo tee /etc/wpa_supplicant/wpa_supplicant.conf
 # Ensure you go to /etc/wpa_supplicant/wpa_supplicant.conf and remove the #psk field.
 sudo systemctl enable wpa_supplicant sudo systemctl start wpa_supplicant

+# NOTE:
+# If you used `wpa-ssid` & `wpa-psk` in your `/etc/network/interfaces` file,
+# as suggested above, then be sure to remove these lines and add the `wpa-conf` line now.
 ```

 ### Update dependencies